l-dfa/django-spese/README.rst

 =====
-Spese
+Django-spese
 =====

-*Spese* is a simple Django app to register personal expenses, inspired by `django-expense <https://django-expense.readthedocs.io/en/latest/>`_ .
+*Django-spese* is a simple Django app to register personal expenses, inspired by `django-expense <https://django-expense.readthedocs.io/en/latest/>`_ .

 Detailed documentation is in the ``docs`` directory.